 First, What Is a Competitive Analysis?

-It’s basically identifying who your competition is, how they’ve positioned themselves, how they present themselves, and what their strengths and weaknesses are compared to you.
+It’s basically a way to identify who your competition is, how they’ve positioned themselves, how they present themselves, and what their strengths and weaknesses are compared to you.

 Why Do You Need to Do a Competitive Analysis?

-The best time to do this is when you are launching or refreshing a brand, but if you’ve never done one, then now is the best time.
+The best time to do this is when you are launching or refreshing a brand, but if you’ve never done one at all, then now is the best time.

 “The greater the insight into the competition, the greater the competitive gap.”